patricoferris/mirage-site/blogs/unikernel-site.md

 ## Irmin

 Irmin is powerful library for creating and interacting with Git-like datastores.
-For this blog, it creates an in-memory key-value store using the Mirage backend for Irmin.
+For this blog it creates an in-memory, key-value store using the Mirage backend for Irmin.

-With an in-memory Gite store we can actually - at runtime - sync our content just like syncing a git repository with `git pull`!
+With an in-memory Git store we can actually - at runtime - sync our content just like syncing a git repository with `git pull`!
 This means we can update our content, push to wherever we are holding it and synchronise our unikernel all without having to rebuild it.

 To do this, the unikernel accepts a `git-remote` key.
 It then initialises the Irmin store and exposes an endpoint which can be used to synchronise the content of the blog.